dmoore1989/active_record_lite/README.md

 ## Notes for Project

 This was one of the most intriguing projects I did at appAcademy.
 It allowed me to see what goes on under the hood in Rails and some of the powerful functionality Ruby and other programming languages contain.
-Heavily used is Ruby's send (to allow the calling of attribute setters stored as strings) and the define_method which allows us to define (attribute getters and setters and the definition of associations).
+Heavily used is Ruby's send (to allow the calling of attribute setters stored as strings) and the define_method which allows us to define attribute getters and setters and the associations for the various models of our database.

 ## How to Use